Call for Proposals

 2. Summary of the Applicant’s Master's thesis (up to one page).

-3. Curriculum vitae, including list of publications.
+3. Curriculum vitae, including a list of publications.

 4. Two recommendation letters, including one from the thesis supervisor.
-A letter from the current or
+A letter from the current or designated PhD supervisor is recommended.

-readers (ages 12-18), explaining your research topic and its importance for children's rights.
+5. A one-page research plan summary written in accessible language (English, Hebrew, or Arabic) for young readers (ages 12-18), explaining your research topic and its importance for children's rights.
 ChYRP’s youth advisory boards will review these summaries and provide their input as part of the selection process.

-2. All documents should be formed into one PDF file.
+6. All documents should be formed into one PDF file.

-Interviews of select candidates will be held in March.
-Final decisions - by the end of March.
+• Interviews of select candidates will be held in March.